Skip to ContentGo to accessibility pageKeyboard shortcuts menu

 For shelter, early humans commonly used both built structures and naturally occurring refuges like caves.
 Archaeologists around the world have unearthed evidence suggesting that some populations occupied a single cave for tens of thousands of years.
 The Panga ya Saidi cave in Kenya, for example, may have been home to humans for as long as seventy-eight thousand years.
 When caves weren’t available or when populations needed to be more mobile, humans designed their own shelters using wood, bone, animal skins, and other items gathered from the surrounding area.
 Evidence of shelters constructed of mammoth bones and covered with animal hides has been uncovered in several locations in Eastern Europe, including Ukraine, Poland, and the Czech Republic.
 These encampments may have been used as long as twenty-five thousand years ago.

 There are strong indications that modern humans living even tens of thousands of years ago had developed some form of spirituality, perhaps even a kind of religion.
 As they are today, spirituality and belief in the supernatural were a way of making sense of the world.
-Natural occurrences like sunsets, earthquakes, comets, lighting, volcanoes, and many events for which we have ready scientific answers may have held supernatural significance for our Paleolithic ancestors.
+Natural occurrences like sunsets, earthquakes, comets, lightning, volcanoes, and many events for which we have ready scientific answers may have held supernatural significance for our Paleolithic ancestors.
 If modern practices are any guide, Paleolithic humans likely had religious traditions similar to animism—the idea that a degree of spirituality exists not only in people but also in plants, inanimate objects, and even natural phenomena like fires.
 The detailed cave paintings of bison, deer, and other animals left behind by these distant ancestors may be some of the few surviving traces of their ideas about the supernatural.
 It is even possible they recognized some members as religious figures.
 Such shaman men and women would have provided some connection between this world and another less understood world beyond.

 We do know that modern humans and even Neanderthals buried their dead, and they frequently placed common household items in the grave when they did.
 A few rare burial sites found in eastern and southern Europe and dating back thirty thousand years were particularly ornate.
 Some included ivory spears and discs, along with bodies carefully covered in red ochre and beads made of both mammoth ivory and fox teeth.
 But most burials discovered so far were fairly simple.
 While it’s tempting to draw conclusions about a belief in the afterlife from such finds, it’s impossible to know for sure what significance these burials had for the people who performed them.